Iwakuni Kintaikyo Airport / Marine Corps Air Station Iwakuni

 VFR

-Iwakuni Kintaikyo Airport / Marine Corps Air Station Iwakuni is currently reporting visual flight rules (VFR) conditions with overcast skies at 8,000 feet and 9 SM visibility.
+Iwakuni Kintaikyo Airport / Marine Corps Air Station Iwakuni is currently reporting visual flight rules (VFR) conditions with clear skies and 10 SM visibility.
+Note: This observation is 1 hours old and conditions may have changed.

 Wind Analysis